manoj19824/challenge-java-autoscout/README.md

 2. Spring Boot and microservice.
 3. Docker.
 4. OpenApi Specification for the endpoints.
-6. In memory H2 based solution with offline storage.
+6. In memory H2 for storage.
 7. Spring data JPA.

 How to build and run the application :